Nerite Snails: Complete Care Guide (Best Algae-Eater?)

 Nerite snails will feed themselves as long as there is enough algae available in the tank.

-There is little need to offer your snails anything additional to eat, though some hobbyists like to feed algae wafers and blanched vegetables, like cucumbers and lettuce; providing fresh vegetables from time to time can help introduce minerals and nutrients that can’t be obtained otherwise.
+There is little need to offer your snails anything additional to eat, though experienced keepers like to feed algae wafers and blanched vegetables, like cucumbers and lettuce; providing fresh vegetables from time to time can help introduce minerals and nutrients that can’t be obtained otherwise.

 In the same way, calcium blocks may be added for healthy shells.